Molluscum Contagiosum in Children: What Parents Need to Know

 Preventing Spread at Home and School

-- Cover bumps with clothing or a bandage when possible at shared pools or in close contact sports
+To limit spread within your family: - Don't share towels, clothing, or bathing sponges - Discourage scratching and picking at bumps - Cover bumps with clothing or a bandage when in shared pools or in close contact sports - Wash hands frequently

 Children with molluscum can attend school and participate in most activities.
 Check with your child's school or sports program for any specific policies.

-We're here to help you navigate this common but confusing skin condition with calm, evidence-based guidance.
+We are here to help you navigate this common but confusing skin condition with calm, evidence-based guidance.

 Need Personal Guidance?